News of Interest.TV

 — Bishop Bravo wanted to distribute the supplies through the Church, but the churches were destroyed.
 Somoza being a Catholic and wanting good relations with the Church invited the Bishop to his office to show him a confidential map of the relocations of the city to determine where he wanted to place his churches, and the land would then be donated.
 But the Bishop never came back, however he bought a piece of land based on the maps that he later sold back to the government for $400,000.

-Excerpts from Chapter 2: How it all Began
+Excerpts from Chapter 2: How it all Began (link)

 This chapter describes the beginnings of militant Communist Sandinista guerrilla activity in Nicaragua being due to infiltration of churches and universities as well as being due to information published by extremist newspapers; also described is agricultural programs Somoza implemented, his successful campaign for reelection to the Presidency, and a meeting he had with the President of Venezuela Carlos Andrez Perez.